kevhainfo/PersonalWork/README.md

 CUCKOO SEARCH
-I used cuckoo search , a nature-based metaheursitic, to find optimal routes to the Traveling Salesman Problem.
+I used cuckoo search, a nature-based metaheuristic, to find optimal routes to the Traveling Salesman Problem.